 If a truck is going below the speed limit and you find yourself growing impatient, consider WHY this big rig is going so slowly!
 Any incline in a road is a challenge for a semi; it takes some time to work up speed.
 Many also have speed limiters to prevent them from going too fast.
 Rather than growing in frustration, carefully pass the rig instead of following closely.
 Remember, if a semi needs to stop fast and an accident occurs, chances are the truck will fare much better than your vehicle!

-When passing, be sure to consider a semi’s blind spots.
-A big rig has a very long one!
-Be sure to pass quickly, careful not to linger at its side or cut in front of it quickly.
-If a truck driver has to brake fast to avoid hitting you, you are both at high risk for an accident.
+When passing, do not forget to check the blind spots of a semi.
+A semi has a very long blind spot!
+When passing a semi, make sure to pass quickly and do not linger alongside the semi or cut in front of it quickly.
+If the semi driver has to brake suddenly to avoid hitting you, you will both be in danger of an accident.

 Have you ever been behind or beside a truck when one of its tires blows out?
 It’s another great reason to leave plenty of space between your vehicle and a semi.
 If a tire does blow while you are lingering close by, you and your vehicle are in a very dangerous situation!
 The startling sound alone has caused many tragic accidents!